 The fair value of the equity-settled share granted under the Loan Plan Shares issued to Chief Geologist is estimated as at the date of grant using a Black-Scholes model taking into account the terms and conditions upon which the shares were granted.
-The following table lists the expense inputs to the model used for the year ended 30 June 2021.
+The following table lists the expense inputs to the model used.